quantling/articubench/README.rst

 * python >=3.8
 * praat
+* VTL API 2.5.1quantling (included in this repository)

-For creating the benchmark:
+Additionally, for creating the benchmark:

 * mfa (Montreal forced aligner)
-* VTL 2.3 (included in this repository)

 License